 In 2010 The Salvation Army, Charlotte Housing Authority, and other community partners created the Supportive Housing Innovative Partnership (SHIP), to offer people a way out of homelessness.
-Since then more than 100 families have achieved affordable, permanent housing.
+Since then more than 300 families with housing and support services.
 Learn more.

 In 2012 a new initiative was started—Rapid Rehousing—which is a program designed to rehouse those who, with guidance and minimal supports, can live independently.
-Since its inception, Rapid Rehousing has helped more than 115 families to exit the shelter quickly and regain stability, reducing sheltering costs and trauma on the family.
+Since its inception, Rapid Rehousing has helped around 280 families to exit the shelter quickly and regain stability, reducing sheltering costs and trauma on the family.
 Learn more.

 2013 brought a new partnership to The Salvation Army Center of Hope for homeless veterans.
 The U.S. Department of Veterans Affairs has selected The Salvation Army as a contractor to provide temporary residential housing and supportive services to homeless veterans and their families.
 A special wing of the Center of Hope shelter has been reserved for this unique program, and partners such as Charlotte Bridge Home are helping us to provide veterans the resources and support they deserve to live independently and fully.